Carney to tread fine line on growth, rates

 Economists now think it is likely to signal that investors' bets on the first three months of next year - shortly before a British national election - are not unreasonable.

-Some economists say a first hike could come in the fourth quarter of this year, the kind of speculation which has helped push the pound to a nearly five-year high against the dollar GBP=.
+Some economists say a first hike could come in the fourth quarter of this year, the kind of speculation which has helped push the pound to a nearly five-year high against the dollar.

 HOW MUCH SPARE CAPACITY?